thehyve/PANCAIM-CDM/README.md

 How controlled terms, date formats, and the default unmapped value are used is controlled in the `SemanticMapper` class - see: `src/pancaim_cdm/semantinc_mapping/semantic_mapper.py`.

-### Updating the export configuration settings

-The export configuration structure and constraints are defined in the
-`ExportConfig` class - see: `src/pancaim_cdm/export/export_config_model.py`.

 ### Testing changes

 Simply execute the following from the project root to detect and execute tests in the `tests`